Juan de Borja y Castro: At the Spanish court

 After returning to Spain, he was named head majordomo of María de Austria, a charge he would maintain until 1603.
 As recognition for his services to the state, Phillip II granted him the title of Count of Mayalde.
 During the reign of Philip III of Spain, he developed a relationship with the Duke of Lerma, who was his nephew.
 He was there named Count of Ficalho and president of the Council of Portugal, and he was added to the Spanish Council of State.

 Death and legacy

 Cross of the Order of Santiago.

 Juan died at the age of 73 in September 1606, the victim of an accident which occurred when the litter basket in which he was carried, due to his suffering from gout, fell down a staircase at El Escorial.
 His body was initially buried at the Colegio Imperial de Madrid until 1613, when it was transferred to the Church of Saint Roch in Lisbon, Portugal.

 Marriage and Descendants

-In 1552, Juan returned to Gandia and married Lorenza de Oñaz y Loyola, the niece of Ignatius of Loyola.
+In 1552, Juan returned to Gandia and married Lorenza de Oñaz y Loyola (es), the grandniece of Ignatius of Loyola.
 The pair would have the following children: